cloeper/react-slots/Readme.md

 Define slots iterates all children passed into the component and replaces any default components with the children that match both the slot name and component type.
-If none match, an error is thrown.
+If none match, an error is throw.
 If no children are passed, then it will render the default component you declared in `defineSlots`.

 `useSlot` is in charge of looking up the slot by name and returning the